Attachment Parenting is Hard & 10 Other Things I Wish I’d Known About Attachment Parenting

-Let’s see . . . there’s latch issues, mastitis, thrush, reflux, supply problems (over supply and under supply are both problematic), painful nipples (which doesn’t accurately describe the excruciating nipples-on-fire, crying-through-the nursing-session pain), flat or inverted nipples, breast size issues (yep.
+Let’s see . . . there are the common newborn breastfeeding issues such as latch difficulties, mastitis, thrush, reflux, supply problems (over supply and under supply are both problematic), painful nipples (which doesn’t accurately describe the excruciating nipples-on-fire, crying-through-the nursing-session pain), flat or inverted nipples, breast size issues (yep.
 Bigger is not better.
-Bigger makes things so much harder.), learning to pump, leaking, foremilk/hindmilk imbalance, on-demand nursing and the sheer exhaustion of it all.
+Bigger makes things so much harder.), learning how to pump breastmilk, leaking, foremilk/hindmilk imbalance, on-demand nursing and the sheer exhaustion of it all.
 (And more!)

 And that was just the first 12 weeks with my first child.

 Here’s my advice to new moms who want to breastfeed.
 Go in expecting to fight a war to win your breastfeeding relationship with your baby.

 If you luck out with an easy time, you’ll be thrilled.
 If breastfeeding is a nightmare, you’ll be prepared.

 If you do have a tough time breastfeeding remember these three things:

 - You are not the only one who’s had the issues you’re having.
 You aren’t alone and we understand what you’re going through and how hard it is.
 Be gentle with yourself.

 - Other moms have come out on the other side of their issues and established a wonderful breastfeeding relationship with their baby.
 (It took me about three months with my oldest and only a week or so with my next baby.)
 You can do it.